PLACES 2026 | Speaker Dashboard

 Clear Communication

-- Use the Mic: Speakers are required to use the microphone during their presentation.
-During the Q&A portion, please wait for the room monitor to hand out the microphone to question askers (if available).
+• Use the Mic: Speakers are required to use the microphone during their presentation.
+During the Q&A portion, ask question-askers to use the microphone as well or repeat their questions before answering.

 Time Management

-- Arrive Early: Ensure you have enough travel time to get to your venue, and aim to arrive early so you have time to meet your room monitor and test the equipment in the room.
+• Arrive Early: Ensure you have enough travel time to get to your venue, and aim to arrive approximately 15 minutes early so you have time to meet your room monitor and test the equipment in the room.